himansrivastava/darshana-go-plus/README.md

     - Create nested serializers for those models.
     - Override the create and update methods in the serializer.
     - I have skipped these due to pausity of time.
-1. Not worked on the logger yet.
+1. Check at the bottom of the settings.py file for LOGGING setup.

 **Please share your feedback**